dulvui/pocket-broomball/README.md

 just contact me at info@simondalvai.org
 Or make a pull request with the team's logos, names and stats (speed, power) and I'll publish them!

-## Arcade Highscores

-Google Play Services (Android) and GameCenter (iOS) are currently not working with the latest Godot 3.4.4.
-I'm working on it to make it work again.

 ## Contributions
 If you want to contribute to the project, please fork the repo,
 make your changes and make a pull request with a short description